akshatd/ae567-inference/project_2b/ex1.md

   - $\gamma$: 0.7
   - $s_d$: 2.88

-While tuning DR, I noticed that if i tried to push the acceptance ratio down by increasing $\gamma$ any further, the autocorrelation would become a lot worse, causing a much slower dropoff in autocorrelation and a higher IAC.
-Hence I decided to keep it at 2.
+While tuning DR, I noticed that if i tried to push the acceptance ratio down by increasing $\gamma$ beyond 2, the autocorrelation would become a lot worse, causing a much slower dropoff in autocorrelation and a higher IAC.
+Increasing $\gamma$ beyond 1 was done just to explore its effects, knowing that it is not intended to be used like this. according Hence, for the sake of experimentation, I decided to keep it at 2 since it was giving a better result than when it was $\leq$ 1.
 For AM, I tried to push the acceptance ratio up by decreasing $s_d$, which worked as expected without significantly impacting the rest of the metrics.
 For DRAM, the acceptance ratio was already pretty good, so I only made a small adjustment to $\gamma$ to get it to 25%.

 $\pagebreak$